Accommodation

 There is no town or village at Portillo.
-Hotel Portillo is the centre-piece of the ski resort and is the main accommodation.
-Portillo also has two other accommodation options.
+Hotel Portillo is the hub of the Portillo ski resort and is the main lodging.
+Portillo also has two other main lodging options.

-Accommodation is usually based on a week-long stay (from Saturday to Saturday) which is fully inclusive with lift tickets, 4 meals a day, and the many facilities and activities at the hotel.
-If booking at the last minute, there is potential to negotiate a shorter stay if they are not booked out.
+Accommodation is based on a week-long stay (from Saturday to Saturday) which is fully inclusive of lift tickets, 4 meals a day, and the many facilities and activities at the hotel.
+Mini-week packages are sometimes also an option.

 • Ski and snowboard valet service – click in and go!